port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 Filters and rules enable you to generate checks inside a scorecard only for the entities and properties that you really care about.

-Both filters and rules follow the same querying structure:
+Both filters and rules follow the same querying structure, but since rules are actual checks to evaluate the entity against, they contain a few more fields to make them distinguishable and human-readable.

 <Tabs groupId="filters-and-rules" defaultValue="rules" values={[
 {label: "Rules", value: "rules"},